SoftCircuits/SoftCircuits.Wordify/README.md

 | `Wordify.Wordify(123);` | one hundred twenty-three |
 | `Wordify.Wordify(12345);` | twelve thousand three hundred forty-five |

-The `Transform` has many overloads.
+The `Wordify()` method has many overloads.
 The one that accepts floating point values also takes a `FractionOption` argument that specifies how to format the fractional part.

 | Code | Output |
 |---|---|